 - Serial electron microscopy facilitated imaging of the entire brain of a larval zebrafish at 5.5 days post-fertilization.

 - Neuronal tracing software (a modified version of the CATMAID software) was used to reconstruct all the myelinated axons found in the larval zebrafish brain.

 - The reconstructed dataset included 2,589 myelinated axon segments along with some of the associated soma and dendrites.
 It should be noted that only 834 of the myelinated axons were successfully traced back to their cell bodies.

-Human Brain Project analyzes brain computations using algebraic topology
+Human Brain Project analyzes brains using algebraic topology: June 2017

 - Investigators at the Human Brain Project utilized algebraic topology to analyze the reconstructed ~ 31,000 neuron cortical microcircuit from their earlier work.